digitarald/mcp-frontend-starter/README.md

         }
     }
     ```
-2. Alternatively, configure `"mcp": {…}` in your VS Code settings for a personalized MCP server list
+2. Alternatively, configure `"mcp": {…}` in your VS Code settings for a personalized MCP server list which follows you with with Settings Sync.
-3. Enable MCP discovery to use your existing entries from Claude Desktop:
+3. Enable MCP discovery (`"chat.mcp.discovery.enabled": true`) to use your existing entries from Claude Desktop and other MCP clients.
+VS Code will show a trust dialog before enabling those servers:
-    ```json
-    "chat.mcp.discovery.enabled": true
-    ```
 4. Run `MCP: List Servers` to see all available servers, manage them, and check logs in the *Output* panel

 ### 2. Unleash Copilot Agent Mode with MCP Tools

-1. Open *Copilot Edits* view in VS Code and switch to *Agent* mode
+1. Open *Copilot* view in VS Code and switch to *Agent* mode
-2. Click the `🛠️` tools button to see enabled MCP tools (*Playwright*, *Memory*, *Perplexity*, etc.)
+2. Click the `🛠️` tools button to see enabled MCP tools (*Playwright*, *Memory*, and *Perplexity* for this repo)
    - Toggle servers/tools on or off as needed
-3. Try these powerful prompts:
+3. Try these prompts that will use tools:
-   - *"Research with perplexity what the best MCP servers for frontend development are"*
+   - *"Research with perplexity what the best MCP servers for frontend development are and create a splashy listing page"*
-   - *"Use the playwright tool to check that the waitlist input does email validation"*
+   - *"Use the playwright tool to check the landing page and fix any ayout bugs"*
    - *"Change the design to a dark-only mode, and do a visual review with playwright"*

 **That's it!** You're ready to go.
 But this is just the beginning—**ANY DEVELOPER TOOL CAN BECOME AN MCP SERVER FOR GITHUB COPILOT**. 🤯 The possibilities are endless.